 In terms of geography, the civilization was spread over an area of some 1,260,000 km.
 This large area made it the largest ancient civilization in the world.
 The Indus Valley is one of the world’s earliest urban civilizations, like its other counterparts namely Mesopotamia and Ancient Egypt.

 Rituals Religious Beliefs during Indus Civilization

 The civilization is sometimes also referred to as the Indus Ghaggar-Hakra civilization or the Indus-Sarasvati civilization.
-The designation Indus-Sarasvati was based probably bacause the Ghaggar-Hakra River was identified with the Sarasvati River.
-This Sarasvati River was identified as the Nadistuti sukta in the Rig Veda.
+The designation Indus-Sarasvati was based probably because the Ghaggar-Hakra River was identified with the Sarasvati River.
+This Sarasvati River was identified as the Nadistuti Sukta in the Rig Veda.
 However, this usage is disputed on linguistic and geographical grounds.